xanathar/LifeAfterVideogamesGGJ2015/README.md

 * notes: Notes to appear on the second screen
 * duration : Expected duration of the slide
 * script : The lua script implementing the slide.
 If nil, DefaultSlide.lua is used.
 * options : A table which gets passed to the slide script.
+Be sure it contains only strings, booleans and numbers, otherwise it's a crash waiting to happen!

 ### Slides scripts